Skip to main content

 A different type of farming

-Soon, commercial fishing of salmon became so prevalent and out of control, wild salmon became nearly extinct due to over fishing and pollution.
+Soon, commercial fishing of salmon became so prevalent and out of control, wild salmon became nearly extinct due to overfishing and pollution.
 Once this occurred, people began to consider it a luxury item and prices went up.

 Smoking

 Salmon is smoked when it is under three years of age, which preserves the full freshness and flavor of the fish.
 There are two ways of curing salmon (which basically means salting it), the process that precedes smoking: wet cure or dry cure.
 Today, most of the consumer smoked salmon undergoes wet curing, where the salmon is submerged in brine (salty) solution.
 The smoking process can vary, and two techniques are used: hot-smoking or cold-smoking (which both fall under the wet cure process), although cold-smoking is the more predominant.
-These traditional methods are very similar; the salmon is placed in a brine solution (a mixture of salt and pepper, sugar and spices), and then taken to the smokehouse.
+These traditional methods are very similar; the fish is placed in a brine solution (a mixture of salt and pepper, sugar and spices), and then taken to the smokehouse.
 The main variation lies in the length of the smoking, and the temperature used.
-Depending on the size of the fish, the salmon will be smoked for a longer or shorter period of time.
+Depending on the size of the fish, it will be smoked for a longer or shorter period of time.
 Flavor will vary according to the type of salmon used (wild or farmed, Atlantic or Pacific species, etc), and smoking techniques.
 Cold smoked salmon tends to be more subtly smoky, and more oily and smooth, while the hot-smoked variety is much more "smoky" and much drier.
 The popular Scottish smoked salmon uses wood chips from old whisky or sherry casks, for a very distinctive flavor.
 Most salmon that you find in supermarkets is typically cold-smoked from farmed salmon.

 Reviews